xuandung38/cms-docs/installation.md

 This site can only be run at domain name, not folder link.

 On your localhost, setting virtual host.
-Something like `http://cms.local` is ok.
+Something like `http://cms.local` is okay.

 Cannot use as `http://localhost/cms/...`.